malewins/SEQing/README.md

 ### Installing

 ## Deployment

 ### Minimal startup

-Once you have activated your virtual env you can perform a minimal startup of the tool with the following command:
+Once you have activated your virtual environment (env) you can perform a minimal startup of the tool with the following command:
 ```
-python validator.py some_gene_annotation_file
+python validator.py gene_annotation_file
 ```
-Note that some_gene_annotation_file is either a bed12 or gtf file containing gene annotations for the organism of your choice.
+Note that some_gene_annotation_file is either a BED12 or gtf file containing gene annotations for the organism of your choice.
 You can also provide mroe than one file.
+In this case multiple annotation tracks will be added.
 Please ensure that all files have the correct file extension and do NOT have a header line.

-If everything works you should be able to connect to the dashboard via your browser and select genes from the dropsown to display their associated gene models.
+On successful initiation the dashboard is accessible via your browser.
+Genes can be selected from a dropdown on the top to display their associated gene models below.

 ### Adding iCLIP and binding site data

-One of the key features of this tool is the interactive visualisation of raw iCLIp data.
+One of the key features of this tool is the interactive visualization of raw iCLIP data.
 This data should be passed in the form of 4 column bedgraph files.
 Example:
 ```
-python validator.py some_gene_annotation_file -bsraw prefix_your_iCLIP_data_file
+python validator.py gene_annotation_file -bsraw iCLIP_data_file_prefix
 ```
 The program will automatically treat everything before the first underscore in the filename as a prefix.
-This prefix will be used to match a raw iCLIP file to a corresponding binding site file, if provided.
-An example:
+This prefix will be used to match a raw iCLIP file to a corresponding binding site file, if provided:
 ```
 python validator.py some_gene_annotation_file -bsraw prefix_your_iCLIP_data_file -bsdata prefix_your_binding_site_data_file
 ```
-These files should be 6 column bed files.
-The two files with the same prefix will be treated as a dataset b the tool and their graphs will be grouped together.
-Please note that a data set consists of maximal two files, it must have a raw iCLIP file and may have a binding site file.
+These files must be 6 column BED files.
+The two files with the same prefix will be treated as one dataset the tool and their graphs will be grouped together.
+Please note that an iCLIP data set consists of maximal two files, it must have a raw iCLIP file and may have a binding site file.
 You can have multiple datasets, just pass multiple files to the command line options, seperated by spaces.

 ### Displaying descriptions and sequences